-A guide to losing weight, for example, would be regarded as evergreen content, as would learning how to do long algebraic division.
+For example, a guide to losing weight would be regarded as evergreen content, as would learning how to do long algebraic division.

 Both are topics whose content stays relevant and useful for a particular audience, regardless of how old it is.

-If content such as this is optimized to drive traffic consistently, it will never stop contributing to a brand’s digital goals.
+If content like this is optimized to drive traffic consistently, it will never stop contributing to a brand’s digital goals.